cloudspace/play_framework_tutorial/README.md

 ###Interacting with views

 **Passing variables into views**

-For some reason, the play tutorials gloss over passing variables into views.
-The two sticking points are no optional arguments and the scala syntax on the view.
+For some reason, the Play tutorials gloss over passing variables into views.
+The two sticking points are no optional arguments and the Scala syntax on the view.

 In the controller: